- Free Consultation: 844.PITT.DUI Tap Here to Call Us

 If a protection from abuse order has been put in place against you, the best thing you can do for yourself is to comply with the conditions set forth in the order.
 If you have been told you cannot return to your family home, do not, for any reason.
 Find a friend or other person with whom to stay for the time being, or rent a motel room or apartment.
 If the order prohibits you from returning to your job or school, do so.
 Look for temporary work to tide you over.
 If custody of your children has been taken from you, do not try to see them until the restraining order is lifted.
 Remember that a PFA is a temporary thing, and that your case will go through the courts.
 Make sure you hire an experienced Pittsburgh criminal defense lawyer to represent you.
 This is not something you should try to resolve on your own.

 If you are facing charges for violating a protection order, you need a Pittsburgh criminal defense attorney experienced in domestic violence defenses to help you.
 The Logue Criminal Defense team has the experience you need.
 Sean Logue and his team of dedicated attorneys have defended many domestic violence cases, often getting charges reduced.
 Logue Law serves Pittsburgh, PA, West Virginia, and Ohio.
-Call us today for a free initial consultation at (412) 612-2210 or (412) 612-2210.
+Call us today for a free initial consultation at 844.PITT.DUI or 844.PITT.DUI.
 Or, you may contact us online.

 Don’t wait to call on Logue Law, and don’t fail to give your attorney all the details of your case.
 The more time your lawyer has to examine the claims against you, the easier it will be for him or her to analyze the claims against you, and the easier it will be to get your charges reduced or dropped.